 4.5.
 Please see the below examples of how your compensation may be paid.
 This is for illustration purposes only and is not an estimate of the value of your claim and our fee could be higher or lower than the figures shown below dependant on the amount you are awarded;

 Our Fee @ 20% + VAT, that you pay – £200 plus VAT (£40) = £240

 You are left with – £760

-Example 2 – Compensation is partly used to set off arrears you have on your finance.
+Example 2 – Compensation is partly used to off-set against your outstanding debt